 Dr Smith has a laser-accredited procedure room, with nursing support, as a safe but low-cost alternative for uninsured or cosmetic patients.

-Currently, bilateral upper lid blepharoplasty costs $1980 surgical fee plus $150 procedure room fee for Uninsured or Cosmetic patients.
+Currently, bilateral upper lid blepharoplasty costs $2250 surgical fee plus $150 procedure room fee for uninsured patients.
 If IV sedation is requested, then surgery is performed in the South Bank Day Hospital at additional expense.
-Uninsured patients (but not cosmetic) may receive a Medicare rebate of approximately $350.
+Uninsured patients may receive a Medicare rebate of approximately $350.
 Privately insured patients pay the same surgical fee (but no procedure room fee), receive a higher rebate from their Health Fund, and are performed at the South Bank Day Hospital with an anaesthetist.
-Cosmetic patients pay the same surgical fee but are not eligible for any rebates.
+Cosmetic surgery is $3650 including GST and are not eligible for any rebates.

 Post-op follow-up consultations are included in the surgical fee.
-Any surgical enhancements are included in the surgical fee.
+Any surgical enhancements and adjustments are included in the surgical fee.

 Age and gravity, the two main culprits will continue to exert their influence over the remainder of your lifetime.
 Years or decades later, you may require further surgery.